-Male dancers signal their strength to men, womenJanuary 28th, 2013 in Psychology & Psychiatry /
+Male dancers signal their strength to men, womenJanuary 28, 2013 in Medicine & Health / Psychology & Psychiatry

 Heterosexual men pick up clues about other men's physical qualities from their dance moves just as heterosexual women do, say researchers at Northumbria University.